dodyw/chatengine/README.md

 The application uses:
 - FastAPI for the web framework
-- LangChain for AI model integration
-- Azure OpenAI for the language model
+- OpenAI library for Azure OpenAI integration
 - Python-dotenv for environment variables
 - Uvicorn as the ASGI server